motif-software/website/blog/Minimal Detail Principle.md

 Requiring every line of code to be perfect is a rather maximalist approach to software development.
 The difficulty of the job scales with the complexity of the system.

-[/blog/haste](/blog/haste) is the notion of working only at the higher level of requirements, design and testing --- explicitly avoiding the responsibility of writing code.
+[High-altitude development](/blog/haste) is the notion of working only at the higher level of requirements, design and testing --- explicitly avoiding the responsibility of writing code.
 If feasible, this is not only more interesting, but opens up a new realm of possibilities.

 ---

-[/blog/antifragile-software](/blog/antifragile-software) will be self-improving by some mechanism akin to evolution.
+[Truly antifragile software](/blog/antifragile-software) will be self-improving by some mechanism akin to evolution.
 This brings into play the concepts of [evolutionary](https://en.wikipedia.org/wiki/Evolutionary_programming) and [genetic programming](https://en.wikipedia.org/wiki/Genetic_programming).

 What might these look like without code?